Re-Volt-America/rva_tracks/levels/spavolt2/[readme].txt

 + Wichilie          For doing the AI-nodes for the regular version
 + Mr. Burguers      For doing the ViziBoxes and AI-nodes for R-version
 + L!lmexican        For doing the Cam-nodes
++ ZipperZbieracz	For Version 1.22 suggestions and testing

 Makeitgood and Blender help: Instant, Gotolei, Kipy, Marv, Mr. Burguers